Lindsay (name)

 In the late 19th century, the surnames Lindsay and Lindsey began to be used as given names, at first only as masculine names.
 They remained typically masculine until the 1960s in Britain and the 1970s in the United States.
-They are both now feminine names in the United States.
+They are both now unisex names in the United States.
 In Australia, New Zealand, and Scotland, Lindsay remains popular for masculine use and Lindsey has mainly become feminine.
 As a first name, Lindsey was the 570th most popular name for girls born in the United States in 2014, while Lindsay ranked 653rd.
 Both spellings ranked among the top 100 names for girls from 1980 through 1993, with Lindsey peaking at #35 in 1983 and 1984 and Lindsay peaking at #36 in the same years.

-Common alternative spellings of this name include but are not limited to: Lindie, Lindy, Linni, Linnie, Linny, Linds, Linza, Elle, Ell, Ellie, Ella.

 Surname

 The surname comes from the name of the Anglo-Saxon kingdom of Lindsey.
 The first user was Sir Walter de Lindesay, one of the retainers of David I of Scotland.

-The surname of Lindsay continued to be borne by the Earls of Balcarres and Earls of Crawford, down to the current holder of the title, Robert Lindsay, 29th Earl of Crawford (born 1927), while the Earls of Lindsay have used the additional surname of Lindesay since its adoption by Reginald Lindesay-Bethune, 12th Earl of Lindsay in 1919.
+The surname of Lindsay continued to be borne by the Earls of Balcarres and Earls of Crawford, down to the current holder of the title, Anthony Lindsay, 30th Earl of Crawford (born 1958), while the Earls of Lindsay have used the additional surname of Lindesay since its adoption by Reginald Lindesay-Bethune, 12th Earl of Lindsay in 1919.

 The names of John de Lindsay (died 1335), Ingram Lindsay (15th century) David Lyndsay (c.
 1490 – c.
 1555) and Robert Lindsay of Pitscottie (1532–1580) are early examples of the name being used as "surname" by members of lower nobility in Scotland.
 Lindsay was used in the United Kingdom by younger sons of the Lindsay clan chiefs, acquiring the status of common surname in the course of the 19th century.

 The surname Lindsay is also found in Northern Ireland.
 Irish people called Lindsay are either descended from members of the Scottish clan Lindsay who migrated to Ireland, or alternatively of the Gaelic O'Loinsigh sept, who sometimes anglicized their name as Lindsay, even though more common anglicizations were Lynch or Linchey.
 In addition, the MacClintock (MacIlliuntaig) family anglicized their name as Lindsay in the 17th century.

 Five men called Linsey are recorded as heads of families in the 1790 United States Census of Prince George's County.